 It's a nice introduction into using your phone, because as you'll find with the Fire Phone, it's not very intuitive.
 One example is the lack of a menu button and back button, which are things you'd normally find on an Android device.

 For many things you'd want to do or access, you'll have to get used to using gestures.
-It's frustrating and confusing at first, but it's still a nuisance even when you get used to it.
+It's frustrating and confusing at first, and it's still a nuisance even when you get used to it.
 For example, instead of a back button, you have to swipe up on the display from the bottom near the home button.
 It's not naturally intuitive, and sometimes easy to forget even after doing it so many times.

 If you're familiar with the Kindle HDX, or any other Amazon devices using Fire OS, you may feel at home with the Fire Phone.
 Many elements remain the same, such as the carousel home page where your most recent apps live.